dmbarbour/glas/docs/GlasInitLang.md

 An unusual feature of glas system configuration is that we'll represent the entire 'package system' within the configuration.
 This results in very large configurations, thus we require ample support for modularity.
 Notable features:

 * *Modularity and Abstraction.* The language is designed to support *very large* configurations with multiple files and abstraction via late binding and override.
-* *Laziness and Caching.* The configuration language is designed to support lazy loading of imports and implicit memoization of computations, to reduce rework.
+* *Laziness and Caching.* To support the expected use cases, the configuration language must support lazy loading of imports and persistent caching of computations.
 * *Grammar Inspired Functions* Functions are expressed as deterministic grammar rules, based loosely on [parsing expression grammars (PEGs)](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 * *Termination Guarantee.* Computation is ideally restricted to [primitive recursive functions](https://en.wikipedia.org/wiki/Primitive_recursive_function).
 This should be enforced by analysis of mutually recursive definitions.
 * *Simple Syntax.* The toplevel syntax is inspired from [toml](https://toml.io/en/), with minimal extensions for modularity and functions.